Nikitachatse/Nikitachatse/README.md

 ## 💡 Fun Fact

-I participated in multiple inter-college hackathons and built projects like a **Library Management System** and a **Sales Analysis Dashboard**.
+I participated in multiple inter-college hackathons and built projects like a **Library Management System** and a **Placement Portal**.